 Students wishing to major in history typically declare their intention sometime in the fourth semester of College.
 The requirements for a major in history emphasize both a broad exposure to different time periods and regions of the world, as well as a rigorous engagement with the practice of history as a discipline grounded in the use of primary sources.
 All courses are designed to contribute in various ways to the College’s Learning Goals.
-Below you will find requirements for the majors and minors and more detailed information can be found in the course bulletin for the History Department.
+Below you will find requirements for the majors and minors and more detailed information can be found in the course catalog for the History Department.

 Though not required for the history major or minor, an independent study course is often one of the most rewarding experiences in the history curriculum.
 Whereas 100-300-level survey and seminar courses introduce students to periods and themes designed by members of the faculty, an independent study course allows a student to chart her own intellectual path.